Written By: DiveThru Team

 While this tip might bring more stress at first, it will help quiet the financial-related stress you may be experiencing in the long run.

-The longer you sleep, the less time you’ll feel cooped up, amirite?
+The longer you sleep, the less time you’ll feel cooped up…right?
+Right!
 While sleep is a great way to pass the time, it’s also hella important for your mental wellbeing.
 It will help lower your stress hormones, cope better with the uncertainty, stay positive and boost your immune system too.

 So, get them Zs.

-Yeah, making massive (temporary) changes in the way we can work, shop, socialize and educate our kids certainly sucks.
+Yes, making massive changes in the way we can work, shop, socialize and educate our kids certainly sucks.
 But if you can find any normalcy throughout it, it can help.

 Create a schedule for yourself each day – even if all that’s on it is when you’ll eat and sleep.
 If you’re working from home, get dressed for the day.
 Schedule time to connect with friends.
 Make a plan for what books you want to read.